-Breakdown of neural networks could help doctors track, better understand spread of Alzheimer's in brainSeptember 18th, 2012 in Neuroscience /
+Breakdown of neural networks could help doctors track, better understand spread of Alzheimer's in brainSeptember 18, 2012 by Michael C. Purdy in Medicine & Health / Neuroscience

 (Medical Xpress)—Scientists at Washington University School of Medicine in St. Louis have taken one of the first detailed looks into how Alzheimer's disease disrupts coordination among several of the brain's networks.
 The results, reported in The Journal of Neuroscience, include some of the earliest assessments of Alzheimer's effects on networks that are active when the brain is at rest.